SOS Feeding Therapy Castle Hill

 The SOS Approach to Feeding program was developed by Dr Kay Toomey.
 The program is an effective way to address problematic feeding behaviours.
 Caregivers and parents of children who will not eat are faced with difficult and often puzzling challenges.

 The interplay between weight gain, nutrition and a child’s experience with food is often complicated and there is rarely an easy solution when a feeding problem arises.
-The SOS Approach considers the child as a “whole” and looks at the organ systems, muscles, general development, sensory concerns, oral-motor skills, behaviour, cognition and nutrition as well as the considers the environmental factors impacting on mealtimes.
+The SOS Approach considers the child as a “whole” and looks at the organ systems, muscles, general development, sensory concerns, oral-motor skills, behaviour, cognition and nutrition as well as considers the environmental factors impacting on mealtimes.

-Grace Children’s Therapy focuses on increasing the child’s comfort level by allowing them time to explore food and discover the many different properties of food and allows the child to interact with food in a playful and non-stressful way.
+Grace Children’s Therapy focuses on increasing the child’s comfort level by allowing them time to explore food and discover the many different properties of food, and allows the child to interact with food in a playful and non-stressful way.

 Next Steps